Karol Basz: Career

+Basz at the wheel of an Eastalent Audi in the 2024 GT World Challenge Europe.

 In 2022, Basz returned to Olimp Racing for his sophomore season in International GT Open, as the team switched from Mercedes to Audi machinery.
 In the 13-race season, Basz scored three Pro-Am wins, which included two overall podiums scored in both Le Castellet and Barcelona, on his way to his maiden class title in International GT Open.
 During the year, Basz also raced in Lamborghini Super Trofeo Europe for Micanek Motorsport, represented Poland in the FIA Motorsport Games, and also raced for Vincenzo Sospiri Racing in Italian GT and the 24 Hours of Spa.

 Staying with Olimp Racing for a third season, Basz swept both Red Bull Ring races in Pro-Am and took further class wins at the Hungaroring and Monza to finish runner-up in the Pro-Am standings.
 During 2023, Basz returned to Lamborghini Super Trofeo Europe, driving for Mičánek Motorsport alongside Broněk Formánek.

 Returning to Olimp Racing for 2024, Basz rejoined Marcin Jedliński as the sole Audi R8 LMS Evo II in the team.
 Basz took pole for the season-opening round at Algarve and finished third overall in race one, before winning in class at the following round in Spa.
 After five further Pro-Am podiums, Basz finished runner-up to Marco Pulcini for the class title by eight points.
 During 2024, Basz also drove for Madpanda Motorsport and Eastalent Racing in select races between GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cup.

 Basz returned to Olimp Racing for 2025 as the team fully committed to the Ferrari 296 GT3.
 Basz also joined GetSpeed's Silver Cup effort in GT World Challenge Europe Endurance Cup, aboard a Mercedes-AMG GT3 Evo.
+Finishing 18th in the Silver Cup standings of the latter, Basz found more success in GT Open, in which he scored a Pro-Am podium at Spa and ended the year sixth in the class standings.

+The following year, Basz remained with Olimp Racing for his sixth season in the Pro-Am class of the series.